Pasadena City College is proud to be an affiliate of the statewide College Corps initiative!

 • Demonstrate a willingness to participate in hands-on and community-driven service.

-Student fellows may also enroll in a 3-unit Work Experience course (WEXP 001) in Fall 2025 and Spring 2026 to earn transferable CSU academic credit for hours completed through the program.
+Student fellows may also enroll in a Work Experience course (WEXP 001) in Fall 2025 and Spring 2026 to earn transferable CSU academic credit for hours completed through the program.

 Community Partners